Another batch of Chromebooks can now receive the Android update in the Canary channel.

 Now, the Google Play store is available in another batch of Chromebooks, as the update rolls out to more and more units.
 Three more Chromebooks are now eligible to try out the update in the Canary channel, which is basically a channel for users to try out new features basically as a guinea pig.
 The channel is known to have bugs, security issues, or and other nasties.
 The Canary channel precedes the development channel, which precedes the Beta channel, which then goes to the Stable channel.
 However, the owners of the Samsung Chromebook 3, Toshiba Chromebook 2 (2015), and Acer Chromebook 15 are eligible to get the update if users opt-in to the Canary channel.

 Google has been working hard on bringing Android apps over to Chromebooks, which unlocks over a million Android apps available for download.
 The addition of Chrome apps along with Android apps unlocks a whole plethora of possibilities of what exactly a Chromebook can do.
-Everything from business, industrial, educational, causal, transportation, games, art, 3D projects and visuals, tutoring, and even something as simple as playing Minecraft Pocket Edition on your Chromebook.
+Everything from business, industrial, educational, casual, transportation, games, art, 3D projects and visuals, tutoring, and even something as simple as playing Minecraft Pocket Edition on your Chromebook.
 All these are possible and makes Chromebooks into an omni-functional laptop.

 On the developer side, bringing the Play store onto Chromebooks should encourage them to optimize Android apps for both smartphones and laptops, and offer a multitude of possibilities not available before due to the limitations of smartphones- such as the lack of a real keyboard, mouse support, screen size, and in some smartphones, hardware and performance.